KhioneusNevula/TemenDingir/README.md

                     <li>No sleep (1 pt): Sleeping in a bed for more than a 30 seconds or skipping the night will cause a loss in favor.
                     </ul>
 <h4>Worship Methods</h1>
 Similar to commandments, worship system has something called "worship points."
 Worship is the actions taken at an altar that empower one's god to raise its level and powers; there can only be a maximum of 7 worship points expended (leveling can increase that) with a minimum of 1 and more difficult actions are worth less worship points (to facilitate the variety in worshiping methods) but also give more power to the god.
-Worship is performed through some action in relation to a Sacred Fire.
+Worship is performed through some entity or item being put in a sacred fire or being killed with a Sacred Fire weapon.
 <ul>
   <li>Human sacrifice (1 pt): Sacrifice a villager to the sacred fire, with a higher level and stock being worth more.
     <li>Hostile sacrifice (1 pt): Sacrifice a hostile mob to the sacred fire, with higher health worth more.
 Player sacrifice is also allowed under this.